 months of age, feedings may become less frequent.
 Your baby is able to

-drink more milk at one time and your milk supply naturally increases as your baby's needs increases.
+drink more milk at one time, and your milk supply naturally increases as your baby's needs increase.

 typically increase during growth spurts.
 When your baby has a growth spurt, he or she may seem to be hungry more often.
 By feeding your baby on demand, you increase your milk supply.